Parsons Green train bombing: International

 US President Donald Trump tweeted: "Another attack in London by a loser terrorist.
 These are sick and demented people who were in the sights of Scotland Yard.
 Must be proactive!"
 He also touted his proposed travel ban.
 His comments were described by Theresa May, who characterised the tweets as inaccurate speculation, as "not helpful."

-Craig Palmer bravery award
+Bravery award to Lt.
+Col. Craig Palmer

 On 6 April 2019 it was announced that Lt.
 Col. Craig Palmer, a passenger on the affected tube train, had been awarded the Queen's Commendation for Bravery for his part in helping to bring the bomber to trial and conviction.
-Despite great risk to himself, the Artillery officer, who was two carriages away as the train entered Parsons Green station, went towards the scene of the bomb and recognised it for what it was.
+Despite great risk to himself, the artillery officer, who was two carriages away as the train entered Parsons Green station, went towards the scene of the bomb and recognised it for what it was.
 He took pictures that were able to be used in evidence at the subsequent trial of the bomber.